NikAshanin/System-Design-Cheat-Sheet/README.md

 ## 1. Understand the problem and scope:
 - What is the business drivers of the project?
--- Who is going to use it?
+i.
+Who is going to use it?
--- How are they going to use it?
--- How many users are there?
--- What does the system do?
+ii.
+How are they going to use it? iii.
+How many users are there? iv.
+What does the system do?
--- What are the inputs and outputs of the system?
--- How much data do we expect to handle?
--- How many requests per second do we expect?
--- What is the expected read to write ratio?
+v.
+What are the inputs and outputs of the system? vi.
+How much data do we expect to handle? vii.
+How many requests per second do we expect? viii.
+What is the expected read to write ratio?
 - define the use cases, with interviewer's help
 - suggest additional features
 - remove items that interviewer deems out of scope